discontented/A440/api.md

 ## Soundcloud

-* Uses HTTP requrests to a set of endpoint URLs to request info and perform actions.
+* Uses [HTTP requests](web-dev.md#HTTP-Requests) to a set of endpoint URLs to request info and perform actions.

 ### Javascript SDK